yuichi110/drawlib_docs/v0_1/docs/source/manual/advanced_topics/color/doc.rst

    :linenos:
    :caption: image_mycolor.py

-In this example, we define color class and using it at image drawing code.
+In this example, we define a color class and use it in image drawing code.
-But normally, you should define your color class at styling code and import it at image code.
+Typically, you should define your color class in a styling module and import it into your image code.

-Here is an output.
+Here is the output:

 .. figure:: image_mycolor.png
    :width: 600
    :class: with-border
    :align: center